The Elite Trader Plan

 Goal

-You know your maximum loss before you click.
+Know your maximum possible loss before you ever click Send.

 In Session